joaomlourenco/novathesis/README.md

 This template is the result of hundreds (yes! *hundreds*) of hours of work from the main developer.
 If you use this template, please be kind and give something back by choosing at least one of the following:

 1. Cite the NOVAthesis manual in your thesis/dissertation.
+Just use `\cite{novathesis-manual}` (the correct bibliographic reference, as shown below, will be added automatically).

          @Manual{novathesis-manual,
               title        = "{The NOVAthesis Template User's Manual}",